 Build Today Feed Tomorrow — A Campaign to Grow the West Texas Food Bank

-We just launched an exciting $12 million capital campaign to expand our services to feed even more children, families, seniors and individuals in need of food.
+We are almost finished with a $12.7 million capital campaign to expand our services to feed even more children, families, seniors and individuals in need of food.
 With two new facilities—one in Odessa and one in Midland—we will be able to feed more West Texans, more effectively and efficiently than ever before.

 Sewell Family of Companies

 Thank you Sherillyn and Megan for bringing in new employees to help us in the warehouse.
 Awesome job they did.
 All of you made 180 outreach boxes.

 Thank you for coming to the warehouse to fill outreach boxes and sort other foods.

 Thank you Sam's & Walmart Employees